A GLIMPSE INTO HISTORY

-Take the breath-taking cliffside staircase up to the Fort and discover the vestiges of its defensive system, including a pit, murder-holes, battlements, arrow-slits, loopholes and gun ports.
+Take the breath-taking cliffside staircase up to the Fort and discover the remains of its defensive system, including a pit, murder-holes, battlements, arrow-slits, loopholes and gun ports.
 Look out over the valley and enjoy the 180-degree panorama of the meandering Dordogne River and its distinctive sandstone houses.

 The ultimate refuge during periods of insecurity, this former medieval bastion now reveals its history along with that of the village and its eminent figures.

-FROM SUMMER 2021: a narrated video with subtitles presents a CGI reconstruction of La Roque-Gageac and its fortress during the Middle Ages.
+A narrated video with subtitles presents a CGI reconstruction of La Roque-Gageac and its fortress during the Middle Ages.

 A narrated short film presents the first 3D reconstruction of La Roque-Gageac’s fortress during the Middle Ages.
 The findings of an in-depth historical and archaeological study offer this fascinating insight into the exceptional but forgotten past and landscape of La Roque-Gageac.
 Follow the village’s visual story from the banks of the Dordogne to the Château de l’Evêque, finishing in the heart of the troglodytic fort.

-A PÉRIGORDIAN IN LOVE
+A PERIGORDIAN IN LOVE

 WITH THE REGION’S CLIFFS